samplemaker/freefem_matlab_octave_plot/README.md

 }
 ```

-Note: If periodic boundary conditions are set you have to cycle through all mesh vertices and write the interpolation of the FE-Space function for each vertex:
+Note: If periodic boundary conditions are given the data is written by cycling through all vertices:

 ```Matlab
 ofstream file("periodic.txt");